What Does the ADA Support?

 • 34 retired priests with medical care and retirement income

-• 30 international priests with US Citizenship and immigration services
+• 30 international priests with U.S. citizenship and immigration services

 Catholic Formation and Education